 The definition of an expository essay is to expose an idea by explaining the evidence and facts surrounding the topic.
 Its purpose is to explain or clarify information on a subject.
 It is important to present the topic in an impartial and non-biased fashion without forming a conclusion.

-Expository writing is included in some shape or form in all types of academic essays like the argumentative essay and persuasive essay.
-Due to this, it can be hard to define where the expository paper ends, and the other essays begin.
+Expository writing is included in some shape or form in all types of academic papers like the argumentative essay and persuasive essay.
+Due to this, it can be hard to define where the expository paper ends, and the other papers begin.
 To get a clear understanding of how expository writing differs it is best to compare it to the different essay genres.

 Is an argumentative essay an expository essay?